Visual Arts

 Classroom Workshop

-The popular art form of Japanese cartooning known as manga and anime design will be studied.
-Students will study basic manga drawing techniques in designing original manga/anime characters learning how to draw the face, body and poses familiar in the media.
-Pencil, ink marker and colored pencils on white cardstock will be used.
-These expressive and stylized drawings allow students to create authentic manga and anime people, chibis (short and cute anime characters), etc. Note: This workshop is hand-drawn and not digital, age-appropriate, educational and fun!
+The popular art form of Japanese cartooning, known as manga and anime design, will be studied.
+Students will study basic manga drawing techniques for designing original manga/anime characters, learning to draw faces, bodies, and poses familiar to the media.
+Pencil, ink marker, and colored pencils will be used on white cardstock.
+These expressive, stylized drawings allow students to create authentic manga and anime characters, chibis (short, cute anime characters), and more.
+Note: This workshop is hand-drawn and not digital, age-appropriate, educational, and fun!

 Grades: 4-8